 This form does not typically require notarization unless specified by local law.
-Users should check their local regulations to confirm the requirements.
+It's advisable to check with local regulations to ensure compliance with any notarization requirements that may apply to your specific situation.

 Our built-in tools help you complete, sign, share, and store your documents in one place.